- What is Internal Auditing?

 Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve an organization’s operations.
 It helps an organization accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.

-Internal Audit and Advisory Services report directly to the University President.
-It also reports to the Audit Committee of the Idaho State Board of Education when requested.
+Internal Audit and Advisory Services (IAAS) reports directly to the Idaho State Board of Education Audit Committee and administratively to the University President.

 There are many different types of audits.
 An audit may be of one or more of the following types: